 - Any trips to the rental property and costs like painting, plumbers and fixing up are tax-deductible.

 Many people decide not to actually do the right thing and actually declare everything.
-But I do suggest do the right thing and declare what you need to declare.
+But I do suggest doing the right thing and declaring what you need to declare.